Alberto Vargas

 Joaquin Alberto Vargas y Chávez (9 February 1896 – 30 December 1982) was a Peruvian-American painter of pin-up girls.
-He is often considered one of the most famous of the pin-up artists.
-Numerous Vargas paintings have sold and continue to sell for tens of thousands of dollars.
+He is often considered one of the most famous of the pin-up artists and one of the pioneers of airbrush art.
+Numerous Vargas paintings have sold and continue to sell for tens of thousands of dollars around the world.

 Life and career

 Born in Arequipa, Peru, he was the son of noted Peruvian photographer Max T. Vargas.
-Alberto Vargas moved to the United States in 1916 after studying art in Europe, particularly in Zurich and Geneva, prior to World War I. While he was in Europe he came upon the French magazine La Vie Parisienne, with a cover by Raphael Kirchner, which he said was a great influence on his work.
+Alberto Vargas moved to the United States in 1916 after studying art in Europe, particularly in Zurich and Geneva, prior to World War I. While he was in Europe, he came upon the French magazine La Vie Parisienne, with a cover by Raphael Kirchner, which he said was a great influence on his work.

 His early career in New York included work as an artist for the Ziegfeld Follies and for many Hollywood studios.
 Ziegfeld hung his painting of Olive Thomas at the theater, and she was thought of as one of the earliest Vargas Girls.
 Vargas' most famous piece of film work was the poster of the 1933 film The Sin of Nora Moran, which portrays a near-naked Zita Johann in a pose of desperation, bearing little resemblance to the real actress.
 The poster is frequently named one of the greatest movie posters ever made.

-Vargas became famous in the 1940s as the creator of iconic World War-II era pin-ups for Esquire magazine known as "Vargas Girls."
+Vargas became famous in the 1940s as the creator of iconic World War II-era pin-ups for Esquire known as "Vargas Girls".
 Between 1940 and 1946 Vargas produced 180 paintings for the magazine.
-The nose art of many American and Allied World War II aircraft was inspired and adapted from these Esquire pin-ups, as well as those of George Petty, and other artists.
+The nose art of many American and Allied World War II aircraft was inspired and adapted from these Esquire pin-ups, as well as those of George Petty and other artists.